nhn/tui.grid/docs/en/data-source.md

 });
 ```

-## Saving Changed Data
+## Storing Modified Data

-If you want to save changed data to the remote server, you can use the following APIs:
+When you need to store modified data on a remote server, you can use the following API.

-- **createData** : To send newly added data only
+- **createData**: Used when only sending newly added data
-- **updateData** : To send updated data only
+- **updateData**: Used when only sending updated data
-- **deleteData** : To send deleted data only
+- **deleteData**: Used when only sending deleted data
-- **modifyData** : To send all added/updated/deleted data

-To use these APIs, you have to register the `URL` and `method` of each request in advance.
+- **modifyData**: Used when sending all data including newly added, updated, and deleted data

 ```javascript
 const dataSource = {